luis-godinez/OpenSauna/README.md

 ## Configuration

-To configure the OpenSauna plugin, you can use the Homebridge UI or edit your `config.json` file directly.
+To configure the OpenSpa plugin, you can use the Homebridge UI or edit your `config.json` file directly.

 ### Developer Setup